THE AMERICAN ACADEMY OF ORTHOTISTS AND PROSTHETISTS

 - Any director may be removed as a member of the Board of Directors by a majority vote of the membership at any meeting as to which the notice stated the issue of removal of the subject director(s) as an agenda item.

 - The Board of Directors holds its meetings at any place it may select.
 The Board of Directors may permit any or all directors to participate in a regular or special meeting by, or conduct the meeting through the use of, any means of communication by which all directors participating may simultaneously hear each other during the meeting.

 - Regular meetings of the Board may be held upon majority vote of the Board with notice of the meeting sent to each director at least ten (10) days before such meeting.

 - Upon written request of a majority of the directors, the Executive Director, President or Treasurer must call a special meeting of the Board.
 Written notice of such a meeting is to be given each director at least fifteen (15) days before the meeting date.

 - A majority of the voting members of the Board of Directors constitutes a quorum and the act of the majority of the voting members of the Board present at a meeting at which a quorum is present shall be the act of the Board of Directors.
 If a quorum is not present, the directors present must adjourn the meeting without notice until a quorum is established.

 - Any notice requirement may be waived by the directors in the manner described in Article VI.5.
-A director who attends a meeting other than for the purpose of objecting to the meeting waives receipt of notice.

 - The President, President-Elect, Vice President, Treasurer and Immediate Past President are the Executive Committee of the Board of Directors.
 The President is its chairperson.
 The Executive Director shall be an ex-officio member of the Executive Committee without the right to vote.